 Things To Consider When Shopping for RV Refrigerators

 For every pro, there is a con.
 For every argument one way, there is a valid counter-argument.
 But, here are some questions to consider to help you while RV refrigerator shopping.

 How Much Food Do You Want to Store?

-If you don’t need to store a lot of food, you’ll probably enjoy the space-saving nature and flexibility of AC/DC compressor fridges or absorption fridges.
+If you don’t need to store much food, you’ll enjoy the space-saving nature and flexibility of AC/DC compressor fridges or absorption fridges.

 Is Your Battery Bank Easily Accessible?

 Upgrading your battery bank is relatively easy and can cost a few hundred dollars.
 If you’re considering an RV that doesn’t have an easily accessible battery bank, you might want to consider an absorption fridge.